February 12, 2001

 Space Shuttle Returns to Flight

-The space shuttle Discovery launches from the Kennedy space center, marking the shuttle's return to flight two and a half years after the Columbia disaster.
+The space shuttle Discovery launches from the Kennedy space center on mission STS-114, marking the shuttle's return to flight two and a half years after the Columbia disaster.
 The flight is not entirely successful, however.
 Cameras on the orbiter record a piece of foam breaking off from the fuel tank during launch, sparking fears of another Columbia-style accident.
 NASA again grounds the shuttle fleet until the liquid fuel tank can be redesigned.

 January 15, 2006